zinrai/chroot-pbuilder/README.md

 - `pbuilder` command
 - sudo privileges

-Please ensure that both `sudo` and `pbuilder` are installed and available in your system's PATH. chroot-aide will check for these commands at startup and exit with an error message if they are not found.
+Please ensure that both `sudo` and `pbuilder` are installed and available in your system's PATH. pbuilder-aide will check for these commands at startup and exit with an error message if they are not found.

 ## Installation